-Founded in 1989, The Ocular Oncology Service at The New York Eye and Ear Infirmary has become the largest ophthalmic oncology clinic in the tri-state area.
+Founded in 1989, The Ocular Oncology Service at New York Eye and Ear Infirmary of Mount Sinai has become the largest ophthalmic oncology clinic in the tri-state area.
 Serving the needs of patients from around the world, we have increased the patient base, available hours, and involvement in national and international research studies.

 The latest diagnostic techniques are available on The Ocular Oncology Service and include specialized tumor photography, angiography, computerized optical coherence tomography (OCT) and fundus autofluorescence imaging (FAF).
 In addition, full time ophthalmic ultrasound technicians perform high frequency imaging of the anterior eye as well as low frequency ocular and orbital imaging.